viant/mly/README.md

 - [Contribution](#contributing-to-mly)
 - [License](#license)

-# Motivation
+# Introduction

 The goal of this library to provide a deep-learning model prediction HTTP service which can speed up end to end execution by leveraging a caching system.
 Currently the only deep-learning library supported is TensorFlow.

-Caching has to be seamless, meaning the client, behind the scenes, should take care of any dictionary-based key generation and model changes automatically.
+The client cares of any dictionary-based key generation and model changes automatically.

 In practice this library can provide substantial (100x) E2E execution improvement from the client side perspective, with the input space of billions of distinct keys.

 Each model provides both TensorFlow and cache-level performance metrics via HTTP REST API.

-# Introduction

 This project provides libraries for both the client and the web service.

 The web service supports multiple TensorFlow model integrations on the URI level, with `GET`, `POST`  method support with HTTP 2.0 in full duplex mode as provided by Golang libraries.

 The service automatically detects and reloads any model changes; it will poll the source files for modifications once a minute.
-Technically, any HTTP client can work with the service, but to get the seamless caching benefit, it's recommended to use provided client.
+Technically, any HTTP client can work with the service, but the provided client provides extra caching support.

 # Quickstart